Arrow functions were introduced in PHP 7.4. They offer a clean way to write simple operations, such as calculations, filters, or maps.

 keyword to access outer variables. - Arrow syntax is shorter.

 The main benefit?
 It lets you write shorter code.
-For example, when you need a callback—like with array functions such as array_filter
+For example, when you need a callback function—like with array functions such as array_filter

 .